jgericardo/pytorch-playground/README.md

 and Chris Olah’s [articles](http://colah.github.io/posts/2014-03-NN-Manifolds-Topology/) about neural networks.

-Just as with research and open-source, feel free to extend this work to your own ideas and applications as well.
+Just as with open-source research, feel free to extend this work to your own ideas and applications as well.
 Below are some implementation and setup details to get you started.

 ## Tech Stack
-In order to build the intended visualization, the following technologies were used:
+In order to build the visualization, the following technologies were used:
 - HTML, CSS, & JavaScript
 - TypeScript
 - Python 3